HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Artifact design process

 \subsubsection{Cross-case analysis}

-From the startup product and the founder's background descriptions above, it is clear that the latter shaped a set of beliefs on the founders about their target customers and market.
-Through these sets of beliefs, the founders made sense about the specific business environment and its players, explaining their behavior and, in the last stance, trying to forecast it.
-Specifically, in startup B, the founder considered that hotel owners wanted to buy software solutions, and they were able to compare the different alternatives and select the best suited for their cases.
+A common aspect between cases A and B is that, based on their previous experience, the founders formed a set of beliefs to explain how a specific market functions and its customers behave.
+Based on this understanding, founders predict how potential customers would behave when exposed to their product or service.
+For instance, in startup B, the founder considered that hotel owners wanted to buy software solutions and that they were able to compare the different alternatives and select the best suited for their cases.
 Based on that, the founder foresaw that a website with a list of available software solutions would be useful to hotel owners.
 They would be able to see all the solutions and select the one that would fit their needs.
-Fig.~\ref{fig:idea_creation} summarizes this process and compares it with the idea of the founder being the innovation owner and her experience being the motivator for the startup product idea, as discussed in the literature~\cite{Seppanen2016}.
+Fig.~\ref{fig:idea_creation} summarizes this process: the founder's previous experience leads to assumptions about the customers and the market, used to forecast the behavior of customers , and a new product idea.
+This process is related to the founder being the innovation owner and her experience being the motivator for the startup product idea, as discussed in the literature~\cite{Seppanen2016}.

-In summary, the assumptions a founder has about customers and the market guides requirements elicitation, that is, the beliefs that the founder has about the customers and market base the definition of software features.

-In startup B, it was possible to see what could happen next.
-After the software was ready, and the website went online, usage data showed that the results were not as predicted.
+In startup B, after the software was ready and the website went online, usage data showed that the results were not as predicted.
 Hence, the founder had to update his assumptions about the customers and change the product accordingly.
-Now, this new ``implicit theory'' has emerged from the experiment result and led the company to better results within the market.
+This new ``implicit theory'' has emerged from the experiment result and led the company to better results within the market.
 Nevertheless, to reach this stage, the startup spent resources developing the whole product that could have done earlier if the team had analyzed the customers.

 Such rearrangement exposed an implicit process model for development in software startups.
-In such a process, the founder's assumptions guide the elicitation of requirements, and the data generated by the software usage may impose the changes on this set of assumptions.
+In such a process, the founder's assumptions guide the elicitation of requirements, and the data generated by the software usage may impose changes on this set of assumptions.
 Then, the founder uses such an updated representation of the world to elicit new requirements.
-Fig.~\ref{fig:feedback} depicts this process through a causal chain~\cite{Miles2014}.
+Fig.~\ref{fig:feedback} depicts this process through a causal chain, ``a research-constructed linear display of actions and/or states that suggests a plausible, interrelated sequence of events''~\cite{Miles2014}.